CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

    ![](./media/ads-8.png "ADS")

 1. Now you can see that you are successfully connected with your Azure Arc enabled SQL MI Server.
-Under servers you can see that you are successfully connected with your Azure Arc enabled SQL MI Server.
+You can see that under Servers.
 You can explore the SQL Managed Instance - Azure Arc Dashboard to view the databases and run a query.

    ![](./media/ads-9.png "ADS")

- In this exercise we have connected our cluster to Azure Arc-enabled cluster and deployed custom location and data controller with direct connected mode with the help of Azure portal and Azure CLI and created an Azure Arc-enabled SQLMI server on directly connected mode of Azure Arc data controller.
+In this exercise, we connected our cluster to Azure Arc-enabled cluster and deployed custom location and data controller with direct connected mode with the help of Azure portal and Azure CLI and created an Azure Arc-enabled SQLMI server on directly connected mode of Azure Arc data controller.
 Also, we have connected the Azure Arc Data Controller and Azure Arc enabled SQLMI business critical using Azure Data Studio.